-Projects that involve the introduction, transfer or collection of fish should be reviewed with the appropriate regulatory personnel, early in project planning, to assess if the project corresponds with accepted or prioritized activities and to determine the authorization and permits that will be required.
+- Projects that involve the introduction, transfer or collection of fish should be reviewed with the appropriate regulatory personnel, early in project planning, to assess if the project corresponds with accepted or prioritized activities and to determine the authorization and permits that will be required.
 A letter from the regulatory agency's management group indicating their awareness of and support for the project should be submitted with your proposal.
-In addition, under the Project Schedule and Methods section of the application form (B. 20), please indicate the permits required, associated timelines, and plans for assessment of success (e.g. marking stocked individuals, genetic analysis, etc.).
+In addition, under the Project Schedule and Methods section of the application form (B. 24), please indicate the permits required, associated timelines, and plans for assessment of success (e.g. marking stocked individuals, genetic analysis, etc.). - To prevent the spread of invasive species, always follow Clean Drain Dry steps and best practices.